marian-code/wikipedia-music-tags/README.md

 ## Getting Started

 Anyone is welcome to use it or contribute.
-In the newest version number of dependencies has been reduced, most notably pytaglib is now not mandatory and can be replaced by mutagen.
-All of the dependencies are quite common so you shouldn't encounter any problems.
+All of the dependencies are fairly common so you shouldn't encounter any problems.
 I also use edited versions of [google-images-download](https://github.com/hardikvasa/google-images-download) and [LyricsFinder](https://github.com/GieselaDev/LyricsFinder), but those are found in the repository.
 Curentlly supported versions of python are 3.6 and 3.7.